anamba/crew/README.md

 ## Status

-Still in the planning stages.
+Building for customer 1.
+Once that implementation is done (April 2021), we can start generalizing for other use cases.

 ## License

 Still deciding on a license, but since the business plan is very similar to how [Sentry](https://github.com/getsentry/sentry) operates, [BSL](https://mariadb.com/bsl-faq-adopting/) would be the obvious choice.

 The idea would be that the creators alone can offer a paid cloud version, but anyone else can self-host this system for their own use (not reselling the service to other companies).
-There will eventually be a migration path from self-hosted to cloud for organizations who outgrow their local install.
+There will be a migration path from self-hosted to cloud for organizations who outgrow their local install.
 Companies interested in selling a cloud service can inquire about custom licensing terms.

 ## Development